 - a.
-Voting for elective office, initiatives, and referenda shall begin at 12:00 a.m. and last until 4:00 pm for a 5-7 day-period, the dates of which to be mutually agreed upon by-the Elections Coordinator and the AS Elections Advisor.
-In the event of technical difficulties with the election, the Elections Coordinator and the AS Election Advisor may extend the date of the close of elections. - b.
-In order to win election to office a candidate must be elected according to the procedure outlined in Section 5 of this Code
+Voting for elective office, initiatives, and referenda shall begin at 12:00 a.m. and last until 4:00 pm for a 5-7-day period, the dates of which to be mutually agreed upon by the Elections Coordinator and the AS Elections Advisor.
+In the event of technical difficulties with the election, the Elections Coordinator and the AS Election Advisor may extend the date of the close of elections. - In order to win election to office a candidate must be elected according to the procedure outlined in Section 5 of this Code.

 IV.
-Presentation of Results The Elections Coordinator, Ethics Board Coordinator, and Elections Advisor shall certify the election results and report the election results what do not involve a pending grievance to the AS Executive Board at the Board's next regular meeting following the elections.
-For election results involving pending grievances, these results shall be certified at the next regular meeting of the AS Executive Board after these grievances have been resolved.
-Deleted: Election
+Presentation of Results

+a.-The Elections Coordinator, Ethics Board Coordinator, and Elections Advisor shall certify the election results and report the election results as well as public financing statements that do not involve a pending grievance to the AS Executive Board at the Board's next regular meeting following the elections.
+For Eelection results for which a grievance lejnyolying pending, grievances, these results shall be certified at the next regular meeting of the AS Executive Board after these grievances have been resolved, at the conclusion of the elections may be certified by the Elections.